-Nurses can easily become overwhelmed at work, and like everyone else, at home.
+Nurses can easily become overwhelmed at work and, like everyone else, at home.
 Even when nurses have had years of experience to learn about work-life balance in their careers, they may still need to find ways to carve out moments in their day so they can relax.
 If nurses do not practice self-care, they run the risk of burnout, depression and poor patient outcomes.
-That is why a work-life balance is essential to nurses competently fulfilling their role in patient care.
+That is why a healthy work-life balance is essential to nurses competently fulfilling their role in patient care.

 What Does Work-Life Balance Mean?